jpbueno/opencost-oke/README.md

 ![Attach NSG to Load Balancer](./nsg-to-lb.jpg)

 9. Retrieve the external IP address and use it to access OpenCost via your web browser. kubectl get svc -n opencost

 ![OpenCost opened on browser](./opencost-browser.jpg)

+If you need to familiarize yourself with OpenCost UI, this [video](https://youtu.be/lCP4Ci9Kcdg) provides a good short overview.

 Congratulations!
 You've successfully installed and configured OpenCost on your OKE cluster!